 Yoga has taught Cheryl so much more than just the physical poses, she has learned how to listen more keenly to others and herself, act full heartedly, and share authentically.
 She is dedicated to being a student for life, learning through all life’s changes and experiences.

-Cheryl is available for group or private classes, ayurvedic yoga and meditation, please contact her at 970 875 4568 or
+Cheryl is available for group or private classes, ayurvedic yoga, prenatal yoga, and meditation.

 Annie received her 200 Hr. yoga certification for the practices of Pranayama, Hatha, Ashtanga and Vinyasa in Rishikesh, India after graduating with a degree in Mechanical Engineering.
 Once she conceptualized yoga as the perfect combination of art and science, the creative doors opened, and her practice began to deepen.
 She values focus on joint strength to create a steady foundation in asanas as well as improve range of motion for various athletic activities.
 Her intention as a teacher is to guide practitioners to use their breath to open their bodies, minds and hearts into their spiritual being and enjoys bringing philosophic yoga intentions to her practice.
 When she’s not practicing yoga she enjoys traveling, snowboarding, spending time outside and learning from different perspectives.